networknt/light-doc/content/tool/consul/cluster-install.md

 "ca_file": "/etc/consul.d/ssl/ca.cert",
 "cert_file": "/etc/consul.d/ssl/consul.cert",
 "key_file": "/etc/consul.d/ssl/consul.key",
-"verify_incoming": true,
+"verify_incoming": false,
 "verify_outgoing": true,
 "acl_datacenter": "dc1",
 "acl_master_token": "bio324k3lje23",
 "acl_default_policy": "deny",
 "acl_down_policy": "extend-cache",
+"acl_agent_token": "5834dc4c-e733-5404-4ece-f8de72dda008",
 "start_join": ["198.55.49.188", "198.55.49.187"]
 }

 ```

-Once you switch your browser to https from http, the existing ACL token is not working anymore and you have to input the token from ACL tab again.
+Once you switch your browser to HTTPS from HTTP, the existing ACL token is not working anymore and you have to input the token from ACL tab again.

 As we are using public IP for consul servers, we have to protect other nodes to join the same cluster.
-To do that we have setup the firewall to only allow the connection from another two nodes.
+To do that we have set up the firewall only to allow the connection from another two nodes.
 Here is the firewall status on the first consul server.

 ```
 sudo ufw status